Jiajing Emperor: The Mongols

 The Ming troops were successful in defending against smaller raids, but they were unable to stop large-scale Mongol attacks involving tens of thousands of horsemen.
 By the time enough forces were gathered, the Mongols had already retreated back to the steppe.
-In response, the Ming government focused on strengthening their defenses and building fortifications, for which the Emperor was willing to allocate significant funds.
+The Ming government focused on strengthening their defenses and building fortifications, for which the Emperor was willing to allocate significant funds.
 They also worked on improving discipline and intelligence activities, but they failed to address the root causes of these raids.

 During the 1540s and 1550s, Altan Khan repeatedly requested the restoration of trade, but the Emperor refused, leading the Mongols to resort to force in order to obtain the resources they needed.
 This resulted in a series of raids and plundering, including the plundering of Shanxi in 1541–1543 and the vicinity of Beijing in the late 1540s.
 By 1550, the Mongols had even reached the walls of Beijing.
 In an attempt to calm the situation, the Emperor allowed the opening of border markets in the spring of 1551, but after only six months, he closed the markets again and the Mongols resumed their raids.
 The Eastern Mongols also joined in on the attacks, plundering Liaodong in the early 1550s.
 This continued for the next two decades, with the entire northern frontier constantly under threat.
 The Chinese, for their part, focused on defending the passes that led to the North China Plain and Beijing.